-African American Trailblazers in DiplomacyIn recognition of African American History Month, the United States Diplomacy Center and the Thursday Luncheon Group hosted a special program exploring the diplomatic careers of five African American trailblazers in diplomacy: Ebenezer Bassett, Ralph Bunche, Edward Dudley, Patricia Roberts Harris, and Mabel Murphy Smythe.
+African American Trailblazers in DiplomacyIn recognition of African American History Month, the National Museum of American Diplomacy and the Thursday Luncheon Group hosted a special program exploring the diplomatic careers of five African American trailblazers in diplomacy: Ebenezer Bassett, Ralph Bunche, Edward Dudley, Patricia Roberts Harris, and Mabel Murphy Smythe.

 The event featured presentations by a panel of distinguished scholars and diplomats, including Dr. Michael Krenn, Ambassador Ruth A. Davis, James T. L. Dandridge II, and Foreign Service Officer Christopher Teal.
 Dr. Krenn, Professor of History at Appalachian State University and author of Black Diplomacy: African Americans and the State Department, 1945-1969, moderated.
 The panel session delved beyond the “firsts” that these diplomats represented and explored their lasting contributions to the Department of State and the practice of diplomacy.